 You may have seen loads of adverts offering you a student discount from your favourite outlets - getting those discounts is super simple.
-A lot of places will simply accept your university ID or you can grab an NUS Extra card (this is where you can get discounts online).
+A lot of places will simply accept your university ID or you can grab an NUS TOTUM card (this is where you can get discounts online).
 Students' unions will work with local and national companies to give you discounts on pretty much everything you’ll need whilst studying - from pizza to books!
 So it’s always worth asking if places offer a student discount.
 Also, check back next week to read our article on discounts!

 Your students’ union will be run by students who you will vote for.
 You can even run to be elected at any year during your studies!
 Elections week tends to be a big week on campus where you’ll see walls plastered with posters, have people on campus handing you flyers, and the creative ones will do something surprising.
 Students running for office will write manifestos outlining their plans for supporting you as a student.
 And they may create some amazing campaign material like this catchy video from Toby Gladwin running for president of Exeter's SU.
 Spoiler, he won!

-f - freshers' fair
+F - freshers' fair

-Freshers' fairs are held during Freshers' Week (your first week at university) and they are well worth a visit!
+Freshers' fairs are held during freshers' week (your first week at university) and they are well worth a visit!
 Freshers' fairs are essentially where you can bag yourself a ton of freebies and discounts.
 Local shops, bars, restaurants and clubs, and national companies like ASOS, Sainsbury's, Nandos, Lucozade and Dominos will come on to campus and hand out loads of their products and discounts, so make sure you find out when it's running and get down there early to beat the queues.

 Most students' unions operate under a similar structure, however, it's worth checking yours out to see how they're structured.
 Normally you will elect a president, the president will oversee a team of officers or vice-presidents who each represent a section of what makes your time at university a better experience, whether it's sport, welfare or engagement.
-The president and officer will work with full-time staff as well as a chief-exec or union manager to help put into action what they promised in their manifestos.
+The president and officers will work with full-time staff as well as a chief-exec or union manager to help put into action what they promised in their manifestos.
 There will also be a board of trustees who oversee the work of the full-time staff and chief exec.
 Phew.
 Solent Students' Union has a much simpler guide on how they're structured.

 Students’ unions are there for the sole purpose to help and support you.
 That’s their number one priority.
 Unions ensure that you're fully supported and given all the opportunities to succeed during your time at university.
 They are run separately from the university and are there to hold the university accountable to its students.
 To do this, they will work in partnership on a range of issues students face.
 Most unions will have an advice centre who give you impartial advice to help you with any problems you may face while you're studying.